nnichols/nnichols.github.io/_posts/dnd/krug/2019-02-17-an-invitation.markdown

 As they soak in the news, they hear a knocking at the door and a stuffy voice of a high class echoing out, "May I enter?"

 The party looks at each other before Krug answers for them, "Sure."
-An elderly gnome in extravagant formalwear enters, and approaches their table.
+An elderly gnome in extravagant formal wear enters, and approaches their table.

 "Greeting, children of Barovia.
 No doubt, your invitation to the dinner being held in your honor has found you.